Heartstopper (TV series): Filming

+Season 1

-Filming began on location throughout the United Kingdom in April 2021 and finished that June.
+Filming for series one began on location throughout England in April 2021 and finished that June.
 It mostly took place in Berkshire and Buckinghamshire.
 Harry's party was filmed at the Hampton Court House in the London Borough of Richmond upon Thames.
+The rugby match shown in the episode "Secret" was filmed at the Thames Valley Athletics Centre.
 A Hollywood Bowl bowling alley in High Wycombe was used for filming.
-The rugby match shown in the episode "Secret" was filmed at the Thames Valley Athletics Centre.
-The railway station from where Nick and Charlie depart to the seaside is North Weald railway station in Essex, and the scene on the seaside was filmed in Herne Bay, Kent.
+The railway station from which Nick and Charlie depart to the seaside is North Weald railway station in Essex, and the scene on the seaside was filmed in Herne Bay, Kent.
 After milkshakes, Charlie and his friends are seen walking along the River Thames in Windsor, Berkshire, before their concert.
 Colman filmed all her scenes in two days.
 In the episode "Boyfriend", during a scene where Nick and Charlie take a train, Oseman decided to give herself a cameo as a passenger; she is drawing the couple nearby.
 The scene near the end of the episode featuring a merry-go-round was filled with crew members.

 Diana Olifirova was enlisted as cinematographer.
 She was immediately presented with challenges in visually depicting "love and emotion and tenderness".
-Using an Arri Alexa Mini LF with Canon K35 spherical lenses, she used hand-held cinematography to give the cast space and to achieve an effect that resembled the documentary genre.
-With production designer Tim Dickel, they conceived a light-hearted colour palette of orange, yellow, turquoise, as well as a mix of pink and blue.
-Olifrova employed colour gel for the lighting, which she had previously done for We Are Lady Parts.
+Using two Arri Alexa Mini LFs with Canon K35 spherical lenses, she used hand-held cinematography to give the cast space and to achieve an effect that resembled the documentary genre.
+With production designer Tim Dickel, they conceived a light-hearted colour palette of orange, yellow, turquoise and a mix of pink and blue.
+Olifirova employed colour gel for the lighting, which she had previously done for We Are Lady Parts.
 The colours of the school building were controlled to not be overdone but, at the same time, to be vivid.
-The scenes during Harry's birthday party were filmed in daytime, and thus the production team had to shut the windows and use artificial lighting to resemble outdoor lights.
+The scenes during Harry's birthday party were filmed in the daytime, and thus, the production team had to shut the windows and use artificial lighting to resemble outdoor lights.
 Transitions between seasons were achieved through lens flares.
 The opening scene was achieved in two takes; in the first, the depth of field for Nick achieved through the Contrazoom was deemed overdone; they later managed to reshoot the scene to make it more minimalistic.
-As Tara and Darcy kiss in the third episode, Nick is bathed in bisexual lighting (pinks, purples, and blues) symbolising him realising his sexuality; this was suggested to Olifirova by the series' creative team.
+As Tara and Darcy kiss in the third episode, Nick is bathed in bisexual lighting (pinks, purples and blues) symbolising him realising his sexuality; this was suggested to Olifirova by the series' creative team.